stanford-cs248/shading/README.md

 __What you need to do:__ `src/shader/shader.vert` `src/shader/shader.frag` `src/dynamic_scene/mesh.cpp:Mesh::internalDraw()`

 First, modify the vertex shader `shader.vert` to compute a transform `tan2World`.
 This matrix should convert vectors in tangent space back to world space.
-You should think about creating a rotation matrix that converts tangent space to object space, and then applying an additional transformation to move the object space frame world space.
+You should think about creating a rotation matrix that converts tangent space to object space, and then applying an additional transformation to move the object space frame to world space.
 The vertex shader emits `tan2World` for later use in fragment shading.

 * Notice that in `shader.vert` you are given the normal (N) and surface tangent (T) at the current vertex.
 But you are not given the third vector, often called the "binormal vector" (B) defining the Y-axis of tangent space.
 How do you compute this vector given the normal and tangent?
 * How do you create a rotation matrix that takes tangent space vectors to object space vector?
 [See this slide](https://gfxcourses.stanford.edu/cs248/winter22/lecture/transforms/slide_57) for a hint.